 irrelevant.
 I usually pick a channel other than 6 just because it's

-that the router and all wireless devices that use it must be set
+router and wireless devices that use it must be set to use the

 There is no single silver bullet for a router security.
 But if you

 follow these recommendations you'll have a reasonably secure home